zunaidhasan77/website-summarizer/README.md

    Open your browser to http://localhost:8080.

 ## How it Works
+**Cache Lookup:** The backend first checks the SQLite database for a saved summary of the requested URL.
+If found, it returns the result instantly.
 **Scrape:** The Go backend fetches the URL and cleans the HTML tags using Regex to ensure only readable text is processed.

 **Route:** The UI sends the URL and your preferred model to the backend.